LinogeFly/twitch-language-filter/README.md

   - It should load language code from storage when created

 - Interceptor
-  - It should call original function
-  - It should call original function if exception happens
   - It should overwrite "broadcaster_language" request option for allowed URLs only
-  - It should search request endpoint for URL in a mapping table from top to bottom (from more specific to general)

 ## Bugs